DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Several products are marketed to treat unresectable metastatic melanoma.

-Several products are being investigated to treat advanced cutaneous squamous cell carcinoma (SCC).
+Several products are being investigated to treat advanced cutaneous squamous cell carcinoma; these include:

 See individual drug topics for more details.